 Your Investment Plan

-- The things you hope to accomplish through investing, your financial goals
+- what you want to accomplish through investing.

 With these things in mind, you will be able to begin the process of selecting the right investment products and the right mix of assets to help you meet your financial goals.

-Before investing your hard-earned money, you should assess your own investment knowledge and experience.
-Be honest with yourself and with your advisors.
-Overestimating your investment knowledge will make it far more difficult for your advisors to help you.
+Before investing, you should assess your own investment knowledge and experience.
+Be honest with yourself and with your registered investment advisor.
+Overestimating your investment knowledge will make it far more difficult for your advisor to help you.